David Armitage (historian)

-David Armitage (born 1965) is a British historian who has written on international and intellectual history.
-He is chair of the history department and Lloyd C. Blankfein Professor of History at Harvard University.
+David Armitage (born 1 February 1965) is a British historian who has written on international and intellectual history.
+He has been chair of the history department and is Lloyd C. Blankfein Professor of History at Harvard University.

-Life and career
+Early life and education

-Armitage was born in Stockport, England and educated at Stockport Grammar School before attending St Catharine's College, Cambridge, where he read English as an undergraduate.
-After receiving his BA, he embarked on a PhD in English, initially intending to write his doctoral dissertation on Shakespeare's classical sources and the English neoclassical poets.
+Armitage was born in Stockport, England, on 1 February 1965, and attended Stockport Grammar School before attending St. Catharine's College at the University of Cambridge, where he read English as an undergraduate.
+After receiving his Bachelor of Arts, he embarked on a PhD in English, initially intending to write his doctoral dissertation on Shakespeare's classical sources and the English neoclassical poets.

 During the course of his research, he became interested in the relationship between republicanism and empire in the works of John Milton and was increasingly attracted to the discipline of intellectual history.
-Funded by a Harkness Fellowship, he took two years off from his PhD to retrain as a historian at Princeton's Institute for Advanced Study.
-He was awarded his doctorate in history from Cambridge in 1992 with his dissertation The British empire and the civic tradition, 1656–1742, a study of the relationship between English literature and Britain's imperial ventures in the Americas.
+Funded by a Harkness Fellowship, he took two years off from his PhD to retrain as a historian at the Institute for Advanced Study in Princeton, New Jersey.
+He was awarded his doctorate in history from the University Cambridge in 1992.
+His dissertation, The British empire and the civic tradition, 1656–1742, was a study of the relationship between English literature and Britain's imperial ventures in the Americas.

+Career

-After completing his PhD, Armitage remained at Cambridge until 1993 as a junior research fellow at Emmanuel College.
-He then joined the history faculty at Columbia University during which time he spent 2000 and 2001 at Harvard University on a fellowship.
-He joined the faculty of Harvard in 2004, later becoming the Lloyd C. Blankfein Professor of History and Chair of the Department of History.
-In 2008 Harvard named him a Walter Channing Cabot Fellow for "achievements and scholarly eminence in the fields of literature, history or art".
+After completing his PhD at the University of Cambridge, Armitage remained at the university until 1993, where he was a junior research fellow at Emmanuel College.
+He then joined the history faculty at Columbia University.
+He was awarded a fellowship from Harvard University, which he completed in 2000 and 2001.
+In 2004, he joined the Harvard University faculty, and later became the Lloyd C. Blankfein Professor of History and Chair of the Department of History.

+In 2008, Harvard University named Armitage a Walter Channing Cabot Fellow for "achievements and scholarly eminence in the fields of literature, history or art".
 He is a Fellow of the Royal Society of Edinburgh, the Royal Historical Society and the Australian Academy of the Humanities.

-Armitage has written about Atlantic history, digital humanities and Big History.